Transplantation (medicine): Research

 An early-stage medical laboratory and research company, called Organovo, designs and develops functional, three dimensional human tissue for medical research and therapeutic applications.
 The company utilizes its NovoGen MMX Bioprinter for 3D bioprinting.
 Organovo anticipates that the bioprinting of human tissues will accelerate the preclinical drug testing and discovery process, enabling treatments to be created more quickly and at lower cost.
 Additionally, Organovo has long-term expectations that this technology could be suitable for surgical therapy and transplantation.

 An active area of research focuses on improving and evaluating organs during preservation.
 Several promising techniques have been developed, most involving perfusion of the organ under either hypothermic (4–10 °C) or normothermic (37 °C) conditions.
 Although these methods increase the cost and logistical complexity of organ retrieval, preservation, and transplantation, early results indicate significant benefits.
 Hypothermic perfusion is currently used clinically for kidney and liver transplants, while normothermic perfusion has been effectively applied in heart, lung, and liver transplants, and to a lesser extent, in kidney transplantation.

-Another area of ongoing research involves the use of genetically engineered animals as potential organ donors.
+Another area of ongoing research to address donor shortages involves the use of genetically engineered animals as potential organ donors and inducing immune tolerance to reduce rejection.
 Scientists have developed genetically modified pigs designed to reduce the risk of organ rejection when transplanted into human patients.
 Although this research remains in the early stages, it holds significant promise for addressing the shortage of donor organs and the growing number of patients on transplant waiting lists.
 Clinical trials are currently being delayed until concerns about the potential transmission of diseases from pigs to humans can be thoroughly addressed and managed safely (Isola & Gordon, 1991).